 - Mixed reviews online

-How can I try out Ecoriginals?
+How can you try out Ecoriginals?

 Trial packs-If you like to get a feel of Ecoriginals eco nappies and wipes, you have the opportunity to order a trial package and claim a 25% discount with your first order.
 The trial packs are a great way to get a feel for the products and the test ofEcorignials performed for your baby.

-Single-use purchases-You can also choose to place a single order of your choice, either a single nappy pack, a bulk pack, just wipes of a bulk pack with a combination of the products.
+Single-use purchases-You can also choose to place a single order of your choice, either a single nappy pack, a bulk pack, or just wipes of a bulk pack with a combination of the products.